C&A Logo

 C&A Logo History

 C&A was initiated by the Brenninkmeijer brothers, who opened it in Sneek.
 They used the enterprise as a Dutch textile manufacturer.
-Then, to promote business and increase demand for products, Bernard Joseph (son of Clemens) announced discounts, which he began offering in Amsterdam in 1906.
+Then, to promote business and increase product demand, Bernard Joseph (son of Clemens) announced discounts, which he began offering in Amsterdam in 1906.
 As a result, by 1910, there were already ten branded minimarkets in the Netherlands.
-All of them belonged to the German Brenninkmeijer family, who since the 17th century have been selling textiles and linen products in their hometown of Mettingen.
+All of them belonged to the German Brenninkmeijer family, who, since the 17th century, has been selling textiles and linen products in their hometown of Mettingen.

-Inexpensive clothing stores located in the heart of major European cities attracted the attention of buyers, so the brand played a very important role in the economy.
+Inexpensive clothing stores in the heart of major European cities attracted buyers, so the brand played an important role in the economy.
 Gradually, competition increased, and the manufacturer announced its withdrawal from the UK domestic market.
 He sold his last boutique there in 2001, although he had been successfully working in the country since 1922.
 Primark took over eleven C&A stores.

 A similar situation occurred in Argentina, where the brand was present until 2009.
-Then the German publishing house Der Spiegel announced the intention of the owners of the Belgian-German-Danish company to sell the business to one of the Chinese investors.
-This event happened in 2018, and before that time, C&A was prosperous and even introduced its line of clothing, developed in collaboration with Beyonce.
-Gradually, it focused on the markets of North and South America and Asia.
+Then, the German publishing house Der Spiegel announced the intention of the owners of the Belgian-German-Danish company to sell the business to one of the Chinese investors.
+This event happened in 2018; before that time, C&A was prosperous.
+It even introduced its clothing line, developed in collaboration with Beyonce.
+Gradually, it focused on North and South America and Asia markets.

-That is, the logo of this fashion brand is widely recognizable.
+This fashion brand’s logo is widely recognizable.
 It has been known for a long time because it has remained consistent despite periodic redesigns.
 There are currently ten variants of the emblem.

 1841 – 1912